Neon:PrairieLand

 Wow!
 Can you say Messiah complex?

-But that is their attitude towards life, including our small family.
-If anything doesn't conform to their expectations...then it needs fixing.
+But that's their attitude towards everything, including our small family.
+If it doesn't conform to their expectations – then it needs fixing.

 Furthermore, this all happened after my wife specifically asked her TWICE not to get involved.
-She didn't even call me to clarify any of it.
+She didn't even call me to clarify anything.
 She just wrote the letter and sent it.

 What was even worse was the ungodly pride and justification of her actions in her response to us after she did the deed.
 See the image below (click to enlarge):